draevin/pve-to-discord/README.md

 token: 70043953045676504/5E8qbiWN4o-sdagsdgfgdfgdfhfghjrrety_adadsdadsadasdasds-izpAdw
 ```

-You will need to compile it on your prefered os with (You will need to install go aswell):
+You will need to compile it on your prefered os (You will need to install go aswell):
 ```
 git clone https://github.com/MrPvTDagger/pve-to-discord.git
 go build -o /pvetodiscord